PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ### MTD models intuition

-You can think about MTDg model as a weighted average of transition probabilities from subsequent lags.
+You can think about the MTDg model as a weighted average of transition probabilities from subsequent lags.
 The example below shows how to calculate a probability of transition B->C->A->B from an order 3 MTDg model:

 <p align="center">